MiamiOH-CSE274/Interactive-Debugging/README.md

 In the previous step you should have discovered that the “grid[i*sideLength +i]” is incorrect … you really wanted “grid[i*sideLength + j]”.
 Make the fix, and re-run your code to see if we are closer to having correct output.

 * 10.a) What is wrong with the picture now?

+It's hard for me to describe this.
+I would say it prints out all of the character 8 on the left side.

 Step 11
 -------